Ladvien/ladvien.github.io/_posts/1900-01-10-deep-learning-natural-language-processing-toxic-comment-detector.md

 The directory containing the data file `train.csv`

 #### MAX_SEQUENCE_LENGTH
 The toxic_comment data set contains comments collected from Wikipedia.
-MAX_SEQUENCE_LENGTH is used in the preprocessing stages to truncate comments if too long.
+MAX_SEQUENCE_LENGTH is used in the preprocessing stages to truncate a comment if too long.
+That is, greater than `MAX_SEQUENCE_LENGTH`.
 For example, a comment like:

 ```
 You neeed to @#$ you mother!$@#$&...